ksahlin/strobealign/README.md

   to disk next to the input reference FASTA.
 Do not map reads.
 If read files are provided, they are used to estimate read length.
 See [index files](#index-files).

-## Index files

-### Background
+## Read profiles and canonical read lengths

-Strobealign needs to build an index (strobemer index) of the reference before it can map reads to it.
+Strobealign needs to build an index of the reference before it can map reads to it.

-The optimal indexing parameters depend on the length of the input reads.
+The optimal indexing parameters depend on the type of reads that are to be mapped.

-There are pre-defined sets of parameters that are optimized for different read lengths.
-These *canonical read lengths* are
-50, 75, 100, 125, 150, 250 and 400.
-When deciding which of the pre-defined
-indexing parameter sets to use, strobealign chooses one whose canonical read length is close to the average read length of the input.
+Strobealign by default uses pre-defined sets of parameters that are optimized for different read lengths.
+These *canonical read lengths* are 50, 75, 100, 125, 150, 250 and 400.
+When deciding which of the pre-defined indexing parameter sets to use, strobealign chooses one whose canonical read length is close to the average read length of the input.